-We now discuss the steady-state distribution Eq.(\ref{eqn:nkss}), which features two distinct sources of non-reciprocity, namely, from the spectrum (denominator) and from the non-reciprocal gain (numerator).
-This leads to a non-trivial distribution across the $\theta,\phi$ plane.
-For example, along the line $\theta = \phi$ and for $\Gamma=\kappa$, where the hopping is reciprocal ($J_+ = J_-$), the steady-state distribution in Eq.~(\ref{eqn:nkss}) is highly non-thermal~\cite{supplementary_mat}.
-Furthermore, the presence of non-reciprocal gain breaks inversion symmetry, as reflected from $\langle n_{-k} \rangle_{\text{ss}}\neq \langle n_{k}\rangle_{\text{ss}}$.
-This asymmetry results in a finite steady-state current, which reaches its maximum at $\theta = \phi = \pi/2$~\cite{supplementary_mat}.
-On the other hand, along the line $\phi=-\theta$, the two dissipative processes interfere destructively and the distribution simplifies to $\langle n_{k} \rangle_{\text{ss}}=\Gamma/(\Gamma+\kappa)$, i.e. it becomes flat in momentum space and as a consequence the steady-state current vanishes, just as in the case of local bulk gain and losses.
-When plotted in the plane $\phi,\theta$, the steady-state current shows a diamond structure reminiscent of Coulomb blockade physics~\cite{Nazarov:1186214}, with lines of zero and maximal currents that arise due to interference between the dissipative processes; see Fig.~\ref{fig:non_interacting}(c).
+We now discuss the steady-state distribution Eq.(\ref{eqn:nkss}), which features two distinct sources of non-reciprocity, namely from the spectrum (denominator) and from the non-reciprocal gain (numerator).
+This leads to a non-trivial distribution across the $\phi,\theta$ plane.
+Along the line $\phi = \theta$ and for $\Gamma=\kappa$, where the hopping is reciprocal ($J_+ = J_-$), the steady-state distribution in Eq.~(\ref{eqn:nkss}) is highly non-thermal~\cite{supplementary_mat}.
+Furthermore, the presence of non-reciprocal gain breaks inversion symmetry, as reflected in $\langle n_{-k} \rangle_{\text{ss}}\neq \langle n_{k}\rangle_{\text{ss}}$.
+This asymmetry results in a finite steady-state current, which reaches its maximum value at $\phi = \theta = \pi/2$~\cite{supplementary_mat}.
+On the other hand, along the line $\phi=-\theta$, the two dissipative processes interfere destructively and the distribution becomes flat in momentum space, $\langle n_{k} \rangle_{\text{ss}}=\Gamma/(\Gamma+\kappa)$, and as a consequence the steady-state current vanishes, just as in the case of local bulk gain and losses.
+When plotted in the $\phi,\theta$ plane, the steady-state current shows a diamond structure reminiscent of Coulomb blockade physics~\cite{Nazarov:1186214}, with lines of zero and maximal currents that arise due to interference between the dissipative processes, see Fig.~\ref{fig:non_interacting}(b).

-The steady-state correlation matrix decays exponentially across the phase diagram with a length that grows approaching the line $\phi=-\theta$~\cite{supplementary_mat}.
+The steady-state correlation matrix decays exponentially across the phase diagram with a characteristic length that grows approaching the line $\phi=-\theta$~\cite{supplementary_mat}.
 However, when the dissipative gap closes also the momentum dependent gain vanishes, preventing the correlation length to diverge~\cite{zhang2022criticality,Barthel_2022}.
-The dissipative transition that occurs when $\theta,\phi$ are tuned along the critical line $\theta=-\phi$ is directly visible in the retarded Green function of the system, encoding the spectrum of finite frequency excitations above the steady-state while the distribution function displays effective thermal behavior~\cite{supplementary_mat}.
+Notably, along this line the system relaxes to a maximally mixed state with a particle density fixed by the ratio of $\Gamma/\kappa$~\cite{supplementary_mat}.